ChristopherHX/github-act-runner/README.md

 ## Usage from source

 You need at least go 1.16 to use this runner from source.
+Some targets fail to build with go 1.17.

 ### Getting Source
 ```